-What is Website?
-What are the different types of websites?
-The classification of websites.
+What is a Website?
+What are the Different types of websites?
+The classification of Websites.

 What is a Website?